Healthcare Law Compliance Program

 Medicines360 Healthcare Law Compliance Program may be referred to as our “Compliance Program” throughout this description.
 Our Compliance Program applies to our Board of Directors, officers, employees, contractors and consultants in their activities on behalf of Medicines360 and its subsidiaries (collectively referred to as “Company Representatives”).

 Medicines360’s Compliance Program is described below.
-Our Compliance Program is dynamic; we intend to regularly review and modify our Compliance Program to meet our evolving compliance needs.
-Accordingly, the Compliance Program may be amended or revised by Medicines360 from time to time.
+Our Compliance Program is dynamic; we regularly review and modify our Compliance Program to meet our evolving compliance needs and measure the success of our Compliance Program.
+Accordingly, the Compliance Program is revised by Medicines360 as needed.

-Medicines360’s Chief Compliance Officer (or Head of Compliance) has overall responsibility for oversight of Medicines360’s Compliance Program.
+Medicines360’s Healthcare Compliance Officer (or Head of Compliance) has overall responsibility for oversight of Medicines360’s Compliance Program.
 This includes oversight of the development and operation of the Compliance Program.
-The Chief Compliance Officer has been vested with the authority relating to compliance regarding commercialization matters within the organization and shall exercise independent judgment concerning these matters.
-In this role, the Chief Compliance Officer reports directly to the Chief Executive Officer and makes reports to the Board of Directors concerning operation of the Compliance Program.
+The Compliance Officer has the authority to exercise independent judgment concerning these matters and works in close concert with the organization’s Healthcare Compliance Committee.

 Medicines360 has implemented a Code of Business Conduct which helps guide our daily operations in the commercialization arena and reflects the unique business and regulatory environment in which we operate.
 Our Code of Business Conduct reflects our consideration of the OIG Guidance.

-To attempt to assure that health care professionals (“HCPs”) fully understand our products, Medicines360 representatives may take time to explain the benefits and risks associated with them, as well as the relevant clinical efficacy studies and mechanisms of action, where appropriate.
+To attempt to assure that healthcare professionals (“HCPs”) fully understand our products, Medicines360 representatives may take time to explain the benefits and risks associated with them, as well as the relevant clinical efficacy studies and mechanisms of action, where appropriate.
 Some of these informational and educational presentations may take place over the course of a modest meal to avoid taking HCPs away from important time with their patients.
+Any type of meeting with an HCP and/or modest meal must conform to the PhRMA Code.

 On occasion, Medicines360 may provide medically-relevant and patient-oriented items to HCPs that conform to the PhRMA Code.
 Some examples may include anatomical models, patient education charts and information that is useful for patients in understanding or managing their condition and/or treatment.

-A critical element of our Compliance Program is education and training.
-Medicines360 is committed to implementing programs to communicate our directives and guidance to affected personnel in an effective and timely manner.
-New personnel will receive such training as part of their onboarding and existing personnel receive compliance training on at least an annual basis.
-Moreover, Medicines360 will review and update its training programs periodically, as well as identify additional areas of training on an ongoing basis.
+A critical element of our Compliance Program is continuing education and training for all staff and contractors (“Personnel”).
+Medicines360 is committed to implementing programs to communicate our directives and guidance to a Personnel in an effective, timely and ongoing manner.
+New Personnel will receive such training as part of their onboarding and existing Personnel receive compliance training continuously, on an annual basis.
+Moreover, Medicines360 will continuously review and update its training programs and survey its effectiveness, along with identifying additional areas of training..

-We also encourage Company Representatives to ask questions about any activity where they are unclear about a potential violation or application of our Compliance Program.
+We also encourage Personnel to ask questions about any activity where they are unclear about a potential violation or application of our Compliance Program.
 Questions may be posed through any of the established channels described above.

-Medicines360 supports an “open door” policy for all Company Representatives, ensuring non-retaliation and upholding confidentiality where necessary and/or appropriate.
+Medicines360 supports an “open door” policy for all Personnel, ensuring non-retaliation and upholding confidentiality where necessary and/or appropriate.

 Acts of retaliation or retribution against an employee or officer who in good faith reports a potential, suspected, planned or actual violation or application of our directives and guidelines and/or laws which govern our commercialization activities are not permitted and will be dealt with appropriately.

-In appropriate circumstances, the Chief Compliance Officer will report instances of noncompliance to law enforcement authorities.
+In appropriate circumstances, the Compliance Officer will report instances of noncompliance to law enforcement authorities.

 Medicines360 is committed to compliance and continually strives to monitor and improve the company’s compliance with the Compliance Program.